What Are Targeted Cancer Therapies?

 What are the side effects of targeted therapies?

-Autoimmune reactions – Sometimes, targeted therapy will activate immune system and causes autoimmune reactions in multiple organ including lungs, liver, skin, eyes or nervous system.
+Autoimmune reactions – Sometimes, targeted therapy will activate the immune system and causes autoimmune reactions in multiple organs including lungs, liver, skin, eyes, or nervous system.
 This side effect is not common but can be life-threatening.

 What causes side effects?